johnnovak/gridmonger-site/source/advanced-editing.rst

 ==========

-The idea behind selections is simple: you select a number of cells first, then you perform an operation on them with a single keystroke.
+The idea behind selections is simple: you select a number of cells first, then you perform an action on them with a single keystroke.

 To make a selection, first you need to enter *Select (Mark) Mode* by pressing :kbd:`M`.
 The cursor turns into a crosshair in this mode, and you can see the